US30/Job-Fit-Anaysis/README.md

 A Streamlit application that analyzes a candidate's resume against a job description to calculate a percentage fit score.
 You can paste a JD manually or fetch it from a URL using the built-in scraper.
 The analysis is based on a weighted comparison of skills, years of experience, and expected salary (CTC).

+Now includes LLM-powered features:

+- Auto-detect mandatory skills from the JD using a zero-shot classifier
+- Auto-extract minimum required experience (years) from the JD

 > This tool provides a quantitative measure to help recruiters and hiring managers quickly screen and prioritize candidates.

 ![image](https://github.com/US30/Job-Fit-Anaysis/blob/main/appui.png)